 British brand Antler has been honing its bag-making skills for longer than most.
 Established in 1914 to make leather wardrobe trunks for ocean voyages, it didn’t take long for Antler to branch out into all areas of baggage and make a name for itself in the process.

 Granted, most of Antler’s designs aren’t exactly eye-catching.
 That’s the point.
 If what you value is reliability and simplicity you can’t go far wrong.
 Plus, a work trip probably isn’t the best place to be showcasing your love for avante garde fashion anyway.

 You can’t think luggage and not think Samsonite.
-The American brand is probably the most recognisable name in the game and was further immortalised when Harry and Lloyd embarked on their slap-dash road trip to Aspen in Dumb and Dumber.
+The American brand is probably the most recognizable name in the game and was further immortalized when Harry and Lloyd embarked on their slap-dash road trip to Aspen in Dumb and Dumber.
 “Mary…SAMSONITE!
 I knew it started with an ‘S’!”

 Nineties film references aside, Samsonite is a reliable frequent flyer and with the brand’s unassuming styling, it’s always going to be a foolproof bet when it comes to packing for business.

 The future of the high street is still perilously unclear but for the time being at least, Marks & Spencer is still one of its shining lights.
 The brand is deeply ingrained into the British way of life and is renowned for its affordable classics.

 The carry-on luggage on offer here may not be the most glamourous, but the excellent weekend bags look more expensive than they really are.